Union Pacific Fillmore Branch

 August 25, 1942

 LA&SL (and UP as lessee) applied to the federal Interstate Commerce Commission to abandon the Fillmore Branch.
-Hearings were held in Salt Lake City at Hotel Utah on August 25, 1942, with numerous protests filed and recorded. in 1942.
-The request was dismissed without prejudice on September 11, 1942.
+Hearings were held in Salt Lake City at Hotel Utah on August 25, 1942, with numerous protests filed and recorded.
+The request to abandon was dismissed without prejudice on September 11, 1942.
 (ICC Finance Docket 13771; decision not reported in ICC reports; information from Utah State Archives)

 June 11, 1984